WHAT ARE THE DEADLINES?

-No, you may apply for only one of the five mentorship categories.
+No, you may apply for only one of the four mentorship categories.
 If multiple applications are submitted by a single applicant, all submissions will be disqualified.
 Please think carefully about which mentors and/or category is most suitable for your work before submitting your application.
 If you have applied in the past but were not selected for the program, you are welcome to reapply with the same work or a different work.
 Past winning mentee participants are not eligible to apply.

 Yes.
 Mentorships are available to diverse writers or illustrators OR any writers or illustrators who submit a manuscript for children or teens featuring a diverse main character or diverse central subject matter.
 (See the WNDB™ mission statement page for our inclusive definition of “diverse”).

 Anyone (in any category) who submits more than one application or manuscript will be disqualified.
 Anyone who applies for more than one category will also be disqualified.

 The logistics and frequency of communication will be mutually agreed upon by you and your mentor after the selection process.
-Because we have chosen an award-winning lineup of authors who are active in the industry, there will need to be flexibility on both the part of mentors and mentees, which is why the details of each mentorship will be individualized after being awarded.
+Because we have chosen an award-winning and bestselling lineup of authors who are active in the industry, there will need to be flexibility on both the part of mentors and mentees, which is why the details of each mentorship will be individualized after being awarded.
 Most or all of the communication will be done through email or other mutually agreed upon forms of correspondence.

 The schedule and agenda of the mentorship will be mutually agreed upon by you and your mentor after the selection process, but you will only get out of it what you are willing to put into it.
 Please don’t apply if you can’t fully commit to the opportunity or if your schedule does not allow some flexibility.